HerreroRocher/builds/README.md

    - Navigate to where you downloaded the connect-four folder.

 2. **Run the game:**
-   - Locate the "Connect Four.exe" file.
+   - Open the connect-four folder and locate the "Connect Four.exe" file.
    - Open "Connect Four.exe" and the game should open and start running in full screen.